Node Types and Lifecycle Strategies

 [db]

-This setting removes ephemeral nodes from queries after 24 hours of disconnection.
-Once all parent nodes remove a node, Netdata Cloud automatically deletes it as well.
+This removes ephemeral nodes after 24 hours of disconnection.
+Once all Parents purge the node, it is automatically removed from Netdata Cloud.

 Do you have any feedback for this page?
 If so, you can open a new issue on our netdata/learn repository.